Catterall/Lithe/README.md

 https://github.com/Catterall/Lithe/issues

-Planned features/additions:
--
-In regards to the GitHub page, the GitHub wiki is on the way and will be here soon.
-Furtheremore, I will spend time commenting the `.vb` files in the source code above, allowing viewing users more clarity into the code; this will also come very soon.

-In regards to the program, I suppose I could make a more fancy, modern background and add even more buttons to the LaTeX snippets menu.
-Furthermore, I may add a new pop-up form allowing the user to customize how the PNG file, such as size, etc.

 Project History:
 -
 Lithe originally started as, "Virtual Formulae", a free physics formula program that would allow users to quickly select a physics formula and work out the answer to a missing parameter.
 However, I quickly got overwhelmed, realising that adding every physics formula in existence to a program might take a while.
 However, I would not be beaten.
 After deleting Virtual Formulae I thought to myself, "What would be a good application that would be both simple to program as the beginner that I am and useful?".
 It was at this point - my mind filled with formulas, that I realised that I hadn't seen any offline LaTeX to PNG converter applications for people who don't understand TeX commands ever.
 Not even one.
 So, I made it.